axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 HowTo: Export Task List
 -----------------------

-You may export the Task List by clicking on the button **Export to Excel**
+You may export the Task List by clicking on the button **Export to Excel**.

 |export-to-excel-button|